Synthesizing efficient circuits for Hamiltonian simulation: Introduction

-In Section \ref{sec:qChem} we consider the general two-body double excitation terms that occur in molecular electronic Hamiltonian.
-After Jordan-Wigner transformation \cite{1993_JW} these Hamiltonians can be written as a sum of Pauli operators.
-We design efficient circuits for different grouping of commuting Pauli operators.
-It is evident (Table \ref{tab:comp}) that the rotation gate cost depends on the coefficients of the Pauli summands.
-For some combination of coefficients the circuits derived by us are optimal, in the sense, that they have the minimum (i.e. 1) number of $cR_z$ gates.
-Next in Section \ref{sec:compileArbit}, we give an algorithm that, given any Hamiltonian as sum of Pauli operators, will synthesize a quantum circuit, trying to optimize the number of $cR_z$ gates.
-Here we consider the Hamiltonian for the Heisenberg model and we show that it is possible to achieve about $50\%$ reduction in the rotation gate cost and for certain underlying graphs this reduction can be about $75\%$.
+\paragraph{Our contributions : } (I) One main result in this paper is Lemma \ref{lem:rot}, which shows that it is possible to implement an exponentiated sum of commuting Paulis with at most $m$ (controlled)-rotation gates, where $m$ is the number of distinct non-zero eigenvalues (ignoring sign).
+For illustration we consider the Hamiltonian for the Heisenberg model and we show that it is possible to achieve about $50\%$ reduction in the rotation gate cost and for certain underlying graphs this reduction can be about $75\%$.
 However, the cost of Toffolis may increase.
 We have given explicit circuits for 4-qubit and 6-qubit chain (or cycle), where we attempt to reduce both the rotation and Toffoli gate cost.

-To give some practical demonstration, in Section \ref{sec:qdrift} we consider the qDRIFT Hamiltonian simulation algorithm \cite{2019_C}.
-We call the error introduced due to the algorithm as \emph{simulation error}.
-We take the 1-D 4 qubit and 6 qubit Heisenberg Hamiltonians and also 4-qubit Hamiltonians for $H_2$ and $LiH$ (with freezing in the STO-3G basis), and compare the case where a single Pauli term is selected with the case where a set of commuting Pauli terms is selected for implementation at each iteration of qDRIFT.
+(II) In most previous works, circuits for individual exponentiated Paulis are synthesized and combined.
+We show that it is possible to reduce the gate count (not only non-Clifford gates) if we instead consider groups of commuting Paulis.
+To give some practical demonstration we consider the qDRIFT Hamiltonian simulation algorithm \cite{2019_C}.
+We call the error introduced due to the algorithm as 'simulation error'.
+We take the 1-D 4 qubit and 6 qubit Heisenberg Hamiltonians (Figure \ref{fig:10}) and also 4-qubit Hamiltonians for $H_2$ and $LiH$ (with freezing in the STO-3G basis) (Figure \ref{fig:11}), and compare the case where a single Pauli term is selected with the case where a set of commuting Pauli terms is selected for implementation at each iteration of qDRIFT.
 We observe that the error accumulation is less for multiple terms and also the rotation gate cost is less in this error regime.
 The number of Toffoli pairs is roughly equal to the number of $R_z/cR_z$ used, in case of multiple terms.
 So overall, we have less T-count when implementing multiple commuting Paulis per iteration of qDRIFT.
+This adds to the motivation of building efficient circuits for such Hamiltonians.